 An advanced survey of the role played by women in American society from the Colonial period to the present.
 Focus on women and American public life by examining topics such as the antislavery crusade, the women's suffrage movement, the campaign for an equal rights amendment, and the abortion controversy.
 [H].

-HIS 315.
-An American Decade.
+HIS 320.
+Origins of the American Republic.
 3.